Accelerating Black Holes and Spinning Spindles: Desingularising via the uplift to

 It is next convenient to introduce the coordinates

 so that $\partial_\alc = \frac{1}{2}(\partial_{\alpha+}+\partial_{\alpha-})$, $\partial_\beta=\frac{1}{2}(\partial_{\alpha+}-\partial_{\alpha-})$.
 We then make the periodic identifications

 This leads to a smooth $S^3$ fibre when $\pp=1$, and more generally a Lens space $S^3/\Z_{\pp}$.
+Here we are using the fact that a Lens space $S^3/\Z_{\pp}$ may be viewed as the total space of a circle fibration, here with circle fibre coordinate $\beta$, over a two-sphere.
+Specifically, in the construction above, the two-sphere has standard spherical polar coordinates $(\theta,\alc)$.
 Notice from our comments above that the spinors are charged under $\partial_\alc$, but not under $\partial_\beta$, so we may quotient the period of $\beta$ by $\pp$ and preserve supersymmetry.
 For bosonic solutions more generally we could in principle take further/different quotients but we will not investigate this further here.